Nadia Boulanger: Early life and education

 Her sister, named Marie-Juliette Olga but known as Lili Boulanger, was born in 1893, when Nadia was six.
-When Ernest brought Nadia home from their friends' house, before she was allowed to see her mother or Lili, he made her promise solemnly to be responsible for the new baby's welfare.
+When Ernest brought Nadia home from their friends' house and before she was allowed to see her mother or Lili, he made her promise solemnly to be responsible for the new baby's welfare.
 He urged her to take part in her sister's care.

-From the age of seven, Nadia studied in preparation for her Conservatoire entrance exams, sitting in on their classes and having private lessons with its teachers.
+From the age of seven, Nadia studied in preparation for her Conservatoire entrance exams, sitting in on classes and having private lessons with the teachers.
 Lili often stayed in the room for these lessons, sitting quietly and listening.

-In 1896, the nine-year-old Nadia entered the Conservatoire.
+In 1896 the nine-year-old Nadia entered the Conservatoire.
 She studied there with Fauré and others.
-She came in third in the 1897 solfège competition, and subsequently worked to win first prize in 1898.
+She came in third in the 1897 solfège competition and subsequently worked to win first prize in 1898.
 She took private lessons from Louis Vierne and Alexandre Guilmant.
 During this period, she also received religious instruction to become an observant Catholic, taking her First Communion on 4 May 1899.
 The Catholic religion remained important to her for the rest of her life.

 In 1900 her father Ernest died, and money became a problem for the family.
 Raissa had an extravagant lifestyle, and the royalties she received from performances of Ernest's music were insufficient to live on permanently.
-Nadia continued to work hard at the Conservatoire to become a teacher and be able to contribute to her family's support.
+Nadia continued to work hard at the Conservatoire to become a teacher and be able to contribute to supporting her family.